barahonam1/react-filtered-multiselect/README.md

 `valueProp` - name of the property in each object in `options` which provides the `value` for its `<option>`.

+`removeIcon` - pass true to display an x next to the list item.

+`custom` - pass true if you wish to style each list item.
+By default each list item will display a plus sign to add the item.
+If the `removeIcon` prop has been set to true then an x will display.

 ### Default props

 ```js